EvaJF/continual_tuto/README.md

 An image classification model can typically be decomposed into an encoder $\phi : \mathcal{X} \rightarrow \mathbb{R}^H$, also called *feature extractor*, and a classifier $f : \mathbb{R}^H \rightarrow \mathbb{R}^{n}$, i.e. $\mathcal{M}_\theta = f \circ \phi$.
 The encoder produces a compact vector representation of the input image, called an *embedding* (or a *feature vector*, or a *latent representation*) and the classifier assigns a class to this representation.

-> In `joint_expe.py` we train a small convolutional neural network on the MNIST dataset.
+> In `joint_expe.py` we train a small convolutional neural network to classify handwritten digits using the MNIST dataset.
 This will be our starting point for the next experiments.
-Joint training represents the ideal scenario in terms of final performance but assumes full availability of all classes from the beginning.
+Joint training represents the ideal scenario in terms of final performance but assumes full availability of all classes from one end to another of model training, a hypothesis that not always holds.

 * Execute the script.
-Identify the hyperparameters of the experiment.
+Analyse the performance report and identify the hyperparameters of the experiment.

 ```bash
 python joint_expe.py